19hours/sg-statutes/Acts/Professional Engineers Act.md

 have a beneficial interest in the capital assets and profits of the partnership; and

-[27/2005 wef 01/12/2005]

-(b) the business of the partnership, so far as it relates to professional engineering work in Singapore, will be under the control and management of a partner who —
+(b) the business of the partnership, so far as it relates to such professional engineering work in Singapore, will be under the control and management of a partner who —

 (i) is a registered professional engineer; and

-[18/2003 wef 01/01/2004]

 (ii) has in force a practising certificate authorising the partner to engage in such professional engineering work.

+[Act 36 of 2017 wef 15/01/2018]

-(4) Subject to the provisions of this Act, the Board may grant a licence to any limited liability partnership to supply professional engineering services in Singapore if —
+(4) Subject to the provisions of this Act, the Board may grant a licence to any limited liability partnership to supply professional engineering services relating to any of the prescribed branches of professional engineering work in Singapore if —

-(a) the statement lodged by the partners of the limited liability partnership with the Registrar of Limited Liability Partnerships under section 15(1) of the Limited Liability Partnerships Act 2005 (Act 5 of 2005) provides that a primary nature of the business of the limited liability partnership is to supply professional engineering services;
+(a) the statement lodged by the partners of the limited liability partnership with the Registrar of Limited Liability Partnerships under section 15(1) of the Limited Liability Partnerships Act 2005 (Act 5 of 2005) provides that a primary nature of the business of the limited liability partnership is to supply such professional engineering services;

 (b) the partners in the limited liability partnership consist only of persons who satisfy such requirements as the Board may, with the approval of the Minister, prescribe;

 (c) at least one of the partners of the limited liability partnership is a registered professional engineer who has in force a practising certificate;

-(d) the business of the limited liability partnership, so far as it relates to professional engineering work in Singapore, will be under the control and management of a partner who —
+(d) the business of the limited liability partnership, so far as it relates to such professional engineering work in Singapore, will be under the control and management of a partner who —

 (i) is a registered professional engineer who has in force a practising certificate; and

 (ii) is authorised under a resolution of the partners of the limited liability partnership to make all final engineering decisions on behalf of the limited liability partnership with respect to the requirements of this Act, the rules or any other law relating to the supply of professional engineering services by the limited liability partnership; and

+[Act 36 of 2017 wef 15/01/2018]

 (e) the limited liability partnership is insured against professional liability in accordance with section 24 and the rules.

-[27/2005 wef 01/12/2005]
+[Act 36 of 2017 wef 15/01/2018]

 (5) Any application for a licence under this section shall be in such form and shall be made in such manner as may be prescribed.

 (6) The Board may refuse to grant a licence under this section to any corporation (whether unlimited or not), partnership or limited liability partnership if, in the opinion of the Board, the past conduct of any director, manager or employee of the corporation or any partner, manager or employee of the partnership or limited liability partnership affords reasonable grounds for believing that the corporation, partnership or limited liability partnership, as the case may be, will not supply professional engineering services in accordance with any written law and with honesty and integrity.

-[27/2005 wef 01/12/2005]

 (7) Every licence granted under this section shall, unless earlier revoked, be valid for such period as may be specified therein.